austinwade/cryptobox/README.md

 ![](https://github.com/austinwade/cryptobox/blob/master/art/basic-demo.gif)

+Currently supported markets are Bitcoin/USD, Ethereum/USD, Litecoin/USD, Monero/USD, and Dash/USD.

+However, the option to select specific markets to show/hide will come in future releases.

 ## Installation

-You can download the latest release [here][1].
-(MacOS only at the moment)
+You can download the latest release [here][1] (MacOS only at the moment).

 Or, if you would like to build the source yourself, simply:
 ```
-$ go get github.com/austinwade/cryptobox
+$ go get github.com/austinwade/go-cryptobox
 ```

 ## Usage

-Cryptobox was intended to be used on MacOS, specifically behind the dock.
+Cryptobox is intended to be used on MacOS, specifically behind the dock.

 Like this:
 ![](https://github.com/austinwade/cryptobox/blob/master/art/behind-dock-demo.gif)

+## License

+MIT

 [1]: https://github.com/austinwade/cryptobox/releases